DrLouLou/drloulou.github.io/_posts/2020-12-09-lisp-experiments-1.md

 ((A B) (C D))
 ```

+Lists are really just a series of `cons` cells.

 Once you've got a handle on predicting what lists will look like from the code, you can play around with some more list functions which I will cover next post.